meta-llama/prompt-ops/README.md

 ### Simple Workflow

 1. **Start with your prompt**: Take your existing prompt that works with other LLMs
+2. **Prepare your dataset**: Create a JSON file with query-answer pairs for evaluation and optimization
-2. **Configure optimization**: Set up a simple YAML file with your dataset and preferences
+3. **Configure optimization**: Set up a simple YAML file with your dataset and preferences
-3. **Run optimization**: Execute a single command to transform your prompt
+4. **Run optimization**: Execute a single command to transform your prompt
-4. **Get results**: Receive a Llama-optimized prompt with performance metrics
+5. **Get results**: Receive a Llama-optimized prompt with performance metrics

 ### Requirements